oldfatcrab/PSYCH256/README.md

 ### <a id="#3B1"></a>Overview

 - Formal logic provides for the symbolization and evaluation of arguments
 - Does logic capture **laws of thought**?
-    - Aristotle and Boole agreed, Frege d'd not
+    - Aristotle and Boole agreed, Frege did not
 - Why did the pioneers of CogSci look to formal logic?
     -  Powerful and rigourous
     -  Amenable to computational modeling